-For more than two decades, I’ve had the privilege of sharing my stories about food, life, and my Portuguese heritage with a global audience.
+For almost three decades, I’ve had the privilege of sharing my stories about food, life, and my Portuguese heritage with a global audience.
 I’m deeply grateful for every opportunity to connect with readers and viewers.
 Below is a selection of media appearances, interviews, and professional honors from over the years.

 Featured Profiles & Interviews